yugimamidi/js-gui/README.md

 # js-gui

-> JavaScript is a great language for writing and testing quick programming functions that require user interaction
+> JavaScript is a great language for writing and testing quick apps with user interaction

 ## Requirements